fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/oceanbase/1.avif" />

-5. Copy the following script content in the configuration channel, and **please add the integration_key parameter in the script with the integration_key value from the FlashDuty push address**.
+5. Copy the following script content in the configuration channel, and **please add the integration_key parameter in the script with the integration_key value in the FlashDuty address** .

 ```i18n
 #!/usr/bin/env bash